ever-works/awesome-time-tracking-website/README.md

+# Time Tracking - Software, Methodologies and Practices

+This is the source code for the directory website [timetrack.works](https://timetrack.works), based on the Ever Works Directory Website Template.
-# Ever Works Directory Website Template
+Please review the information below about the Ever Works Directory Website Template, available at: <https://github.com/ever-works/ever-works-website-template>.

 ## ⭐️ What is it?